mitsuba-renderer/enoki/docs/basics.rst

     The next few sections will introduce the basics of Enoki in the context of vectorization for CPUs.
-Later sections will discuss vectorization via :ref:`GPU arrays <cuda>` and :ref:`Automatic differentiation <autodiff>`.
-    It is recommended that you read this section even if you are mainly interested in the latter two topics.
+Later sections will discuss vectorization via :ref:`GPU arrays <gpu>` and :ref:`Automatic differentiation <autodiff>`.
+It is recommended that you read the following sections even if you are mainly interested in the latter two topics.

 Static arrays